 The Centre also presents opportunities to its research interns to participate in and contribute to weekly held discussions on topics of contemporary relevance.
 These brainstorming sessions shall attempt to bring clarity and newer perspectives to global issues of security.
 The ultimate goal shall be to establish a space for discussion, critique and analysis of both actions and policies related to international security.

-On a weekly basis, after the end of each discussion, important points raised and questions addressed shall be uploaded here.
+On a monthly basis, after the end of each discussion, comprehensive reports of each dialogue session shall be uploaded here.

 The Centre for Security Studies shall also hold public lectures and seminars by experts in the field.

 The Centre for security studies (CSS) provides internship opportunities for all students of JSIA who are interested in critically analysing and studying the various contemporary events in the field of security studies.
 This is a voluntary internship that enables students to publish their research as part of joint projects or individual papers and articles.
 The intern will work closely with the Director and Research Associates over a period of 4-6 months.